openpilotkr/openpilot_bak/README.md

    - Enable Driver Monitoring: On/Off driver monitoring for the EON without filterless IR camera or Someone cannot use front cam due to uncertain reasons.(reboot required)
    - Enable Driving Log Record: Record driving logs to Local, not happen upload to server(reboot required)
    - Enable Sending Log to Server: Enable uploader to upload to server(reboot required)
    - Use Comma Stock UI: this use original Comma's UI.
-This can be applied on driving screen(click MaxSpeed box at top-left corner). (no reboot required)
+Also this can be applied on driving screen in realtime(click MaxSpeed box at top-left corner). (no reboot required)
  - Software(Function Name: Explanation)
    - Check for Updates: You can confirm new commits of your fork and also you can update it.
-   - Commit(Local/Remote): commit name of local(EON) and Remote.(run once when boot in manager.py, search gitcommit.sh at the file, internet connection required)
+   - Commit(Local/Remote): Commit name of local(EON) and Remote.(run once when boot in manager.py, search gitcommit.sh at the file, internet connection required)
    - Git Pull On Boot: run 'git pull' command when boot.
    - Load Preset/Save Preset: Load your Parameters or Save Your Parameters. located /data/preset1 or /data/preset2.
 This function can save/load your settings of Menu)
    - Parameter Init: Retrieve you Changes of Menu to initial values.
    - Git Reset: Remove your local changes and inintalize to the first status of the branch.
-   - Cancel Git Pull: Move ine step back if git pull is not satisfied.
+   - Cancel Git Pull: Move one step back if git pull is not satisfied.
    - Panda Flashing: Run Panda flashing command manually.
 Basically this is not necessary on normal operation.
    - Change Repo/Branch: You can install others fork/branch thru typing Git ID, Git Repository, Git Branch.
+ - UserMenu(Function Name: Explanation)
+   - EON AutoShutdown: At Car ignition off, the device will be shutdown after the time.
+   - EON ForceShutdown: The device will be shutdown by force at offroad status anyway in the time.
+   - EON Volume Control(%): set device volume manually.
+   - EON Brightness Control(%): set device brightness automatically/manually.
+   - EON SCR Off Timer: The screen brigntess will be dark or blank after that time on driving.
+   - Brightness at SCR Off(%): If you use the function(EON SCR Off Timer), you can choose a level of the brightness.
+   - EON Detach Alert Sound: None/KOR/ENG, Turn this on to notify when your car ignition off.
+Purpose of this, to protect your device away from Sun when you forgot.
+   - Enable Battery Charging Control: battery charging control btw min and max of your setting
+   - Use Auto Screen Record: Screen Record works automatically. at stop, the screen record off, at departure, the screen record on
+   - Number of Recorded Files: Count of files you want to record.
+   - Recording Quality: Low/Mid/High/U-High, changed the resolution and bitrate.
+   - Delete All Recorded Files: /sdcard/videos
+   - Delete All Driving Logs: /sdcard/realdata
+   - Driver Monitoring Mode: Defalut/Unsleep, Default is Comma's.
+If you choose Unsleep, this will alert warning faster than Comma's one.
+   - E2E EYE Threshold: I'm not sure this factor is being used at code actually.
+   - Normal EYE Threshold: set the value below threshold of your face recognition.
+   - Blink Threshold: I think this is important in the Driver Monitoring.
+Set the value below the threshold of your eyes blink recognition.
+Driver Monitoring camera shows the values of your face recognition, eyes and the other things.
+Preview 'Driver Camera' and then check the recognition value of your eye out and modify the value on Menu.
+   - Navigation Select: Mappy(for Korea), Waze(for Global)
+   - RUN Navigation on Boot: Run Navigation on Boot.
+If it runs well, will go to background after few seconds.
+   - Display Date on Screen: shows the Device date
+   - Display Time on Screen: shows the Device time
+   - API Server: You can choose 3 servers, Retropilot, Comma, User's
+   - User's API: Set this when you use own
+   - Mapbox Style: Choose three styles of the Mapbox, Comma, opkr(locallized in Korea), User's, if you want to your own, Edit the file with yours(/data/params/d/MapboxStyleCustom).
+Make your mapbox style at https://studio.mapbox.com/.
+If you publish the style you can use it.

 ![](https://user-images.githubusercontent.com/37757984/127420744-89ca219c-8f8e-46d3-bccf-c1cb53b81bb1.png)